Steam-Chat-Bot/node-steam-chat-bot/README.md

 node-steam-chat-bot
 ===================

 Simplified interface for a steam chat bot.
 This is a wrapper around [Steam for Node.js](https://github.com/seishun/node-steam) which is aimed at making an easily configurable chatbot that sits in Steam groups chat rooms and responds to various events.
-Responses are handled as a set of triggers of various types, see example.js for an example of the usage.
+Responses are handled as a set of triggers of various types which can be configured to respond to a number of different chat messages.
 The triggers that currently exist are:

 AcceptChatInviteTrigger - Joins a specified chatroom when invited and says an optional welcome message.